 In addition to these tools, developers will need to use the Spring framework to create the microservice.
 The Spring framework provides a comprehensive set of libraries and tools for developing web applications.
 It also provides a powerful dependency injection system which allows developers to easily manage dependencies between components.

 Finally, developers will need to use an IDE such as Eclipse or IntelliJ to develop and debug the microservice.
-These IDEs provide powerful debugging and refactoring tools that make it easier to develop and maintain the microservice.
+These IDEs provide powerful debugging and refactoring tools that make developing and maintaining the microservice easier.

 Setting up the environment for microservice development